Skip to content

 test_search_query: MY_SEARCH_QUERY (e.g. ${{ startsWith(github.ref, 'refs/tags/release') && 'tag:production' || 'tag:staging' }})

-2. It checks if the completed check run is named 'Coherence deploy for web', which corresponds to a successful deployment in Coherence.
+• Checks whether the completed check_run is named "Coherence deploy for web" (to confirm that it corresponds to a successful deployment in Coherence)

-4. The test_search_query input is set based on whether the trigger is a release tag or not, allowing you to run different tests for production and staging environments.
+• Sets the test_search_query input based on whether the trigger is a release tag or not (allowing different tests to be run for production and staging environments)

 name: Run E2E Tests